mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v3.9  -- Feb 2025**
+1. Added event GS Uneven Road to show Grid Surface to Magic Formula Tire (R2024b and higher)
+2. Added example to go from CRG to STL to grid surface data.
+3. Updated Longitudinal Driver model.

 **v3.8  -- Feb 2025**
 1. Added 12 additional KnC metrics to testrig_quarter_car* models
 2. Made path-following driver robust when traveling far inside of a sharp corner